-#2 Way How Blue Light Can Affect You: It can impact your sleep habits.
+#2 Blue light can impact your sleep habits.

-Blue light is found in sunlight and is fundamental to your circadian rhythm.
-However, by using digital devices before bed, you risk affecting your natural circadian rhythm, which can impact your overall sleep.
+Blue light is found in sunlight and is fundamental to your circadian rhythm that impacts sleep.
+By using digital devices before bed, you risk affecting your natural circadian rhythm, which can impact your overall sleep.

-#3 Way How Blue Light Can Affect You: It can change your melatonin production.
+#3 Blue light can change your melatonin production.

 Your body creates melatonin to promote sleep.
 In the same way that blue light can affect your circadian rhythm, it can affect your body’s ability to produce melatonin, too.
 This can impact how well you sleep and how you feel in the morning when you wake up.

-#4 Way How Blue Light Can Affect You: It can cause digital eye strain.
+#4 Blue Light can cause digital eye strain.

-Blue light can cause digital eye strain, a condition known for a variety of uncomfortable symptoms, such as blurry vision.
-You can reduce the symptoms of this condition by lessening your screen time and wearing certified blue-light protection glasses.
+Blue light can cause digital eye strain, a condition known for a variety of uncomfortable symptoms, such as blurry vision and headaches.
+You can reduce the symptoms of this condition by reducing your screen time and wearing blue-light protection glasses.

-#5 Way How Blue Light Can Affect You: It can result in age-related vision problems.
+#5 Blue light can result in age-related vision problems.

-With enough exposure to blue light throughout your life, you may experience age-related vision problems, such as macular degeneration.
+Consistent exposure to blue light throughout your life can promote age-related vision problems, such as macular degeneration.
 This is caused by the deterioration of the center of your retina, which is essential for focusing.

-#6 Way How Blue Light Can Affect You: It can increase the number of headaches you get.
+#6 Blue light can increase the number of headaches you get.

-As a result of computer vision syndrome from your exposure to blue light, you may have an increase in headaches.
-To prevent this symptom from happening, we recommend taking frequent breaks away from the screen and keeping a proper distance at all times.
+A symptom of computer vision syndrome (or digital eye strain) from exposure to blue light is an increase in headaches.
+To prevent headaches, we recommend taking frequent breaks away from digital screens and keeping a proper distance at all times.

-#7 Way How Blue Light Can Affect You: It can help with your memory.
+#7 Blue light can help with your memory.

 Are you curious about the ways how blue light can affect your health?
-Enough exposure to blue light from the sun can make you more alert and better at remembering things.
+Exposure to blue light from the sun can make you more alert and better at remembering things.
 However, moderation is the key here.
-You never want to be around blue light too much before bedtime.
+You do not want to be exposed to too blue light before bedtime.

-By exposing yourself to the natural light form of blue light during the day, you may enjoy a better mood.
-The great thing is that if you’re in a good mood, you’re more likely to stay focused and productive, and vice versa.
+Exposure to the natural form of blue light from the sun may put you in a better mood.
+Being in a good mood means you’re more likely to stay focused and productive.

 If excess blue light enters your retina, you may be at a higher risk of retinal damage.
-The effects may be similar to what you’d expect to see in someone with age-related macular degeneration, and they can contribute to eye fatigue.
+The effects may be similar to what you’d expect to see in someone with age-related macular degeneration.

-#10 Way How Blue Light Can Affect You: It can contribute to dry eyes.
+#10 Blue Light can contribute to dry eyes.

 Summary: What are the ways how blue light can affect you?

 As with anything, there are benefits and risks to the exposure of blue light.
-For instance, some of the ways how blue light can affect you include impacting your cornea and retina, as well as exposing you to potential age-related vision issues.
-However, we also need blue light to survive, so spending time out in the sun is necessary to get your daily dose.
+Blue light can affect your vision include damage to your cornea and retina, as well as exposing you to potential age-related vision issues.
+However, we also need blue light to survive, so enjoying time out in the sun is necessary to get your daily dose.